RusdyZain/RusdyZain/README.md

 </p>

 <p align="left">
-  "I'm not just a passionate programmer and designer; I'm also enthusiastic about taking on leadership roles.
-As a new student in the Department of Informatics Engineering, I'm excited to merge my love for programming with my innate knack for leadership.
-My goal is to create a meaningful impact in the field."
+  "Passionate programmer, designer, and aspiring leader.
+Currently navigating the exciting world of Informatics Engineering as a new student.
+Combining my love for coding with a natural flair for leadership, I aspire to make a meaningful impact in the field."
 </p>

 ## About Me
-- 🔭 I’m currently working on my Portfolio Project.
+- 🔭 Working on my Portfolio Project.
-- 📫 You can reach me on [Instagram](https://www.instagram.com/rusdy_zain/) and [Linkedin](https://www.linkedin.com/in/rifkirusdi30/).
+- 📫 Connect with me on [Instagram](https://www.instagram.com/rusdy_zain/) and [LinkedIn](https://www.linkedin.com/in/rifkirusdi30/).
-- 😄 I'm a native Indonesian speaker.
+- 😄 Native Indonesian speaker.
-- ⚡ Fun fact: I love exploring new programming languages and technologies.
+- ⚡ Fun fact: I enjoy exploring new programming languages and technologies.

 ## GitHub Stats
 <p align="center">